 I have been a writer for a long time: books, articles, and more.
 A while ago I had a public tussle with some local officials in our town and learned that in private they never referred to me by name, only as ‘the writer’.
 I thank them for helping me name both my column in the local newspaper and this Web site.

 After wasting $2.7 million on its failed facial recognition surveillance system, the Lockport School District owes the community answers.
-My legal petition calling for a state investigation.
+My legal petition that led to a formal state investigation.